sevenc-nanashi/rupis/README.md

 ## Code of Conduct

-Everyone interacting in the Ruuse project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sevenc-nanashi/ruuse/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Rupis project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sevenc-nanashi/rupis/blob/main/CODE_OF_CONDUCT.md).